-You should have received a Member Guide that includes your member ID card and information on Sentara Health Plans Provider and Pharmacy Directory and Preferred Drug List.
-If you did not receive your welcome packet, call Sentara Health Plans Member Services.
-You can also access important health plan information and resources through the Sentara Health Plans mobile app or the secure member portal at sentarahealthplans.com.
+You should have received a welcome packet that includes your member ID card, information on Sentara Health Plans Provider Directory, and the Preferred Drug List.
+If you did not receive your welcome packet, call Sentara Health Plans Member Services at 1-800-881-2166 (TTY: 711), Monday through Friday, 8 a.m. to 8 p.m.
+You can also access important health plan information and resources through the Sentara Health Plans mobile app or the secure member portal at sentarahealthplans.com/signin.